Matteaocha/TeaochaSonataAdminImagePanel/README.md

 **RequestResult** is a simple object that requires two fields to be set:
 - setPreviewUrl()
 - setId()

-The 'preview url' being a url that will be used to show the image in the panel, and the 'id' being a numeric id that refers to that image
+The 'preview url' is the url that will be used to show the image in the panel, and the 'id' should be a numeric id that refers to that image

 Once you've done that, add the service and tag it with **teaocha.image_panel.request_handler**: